kshaffer/courses/theory4.md

 - relationship of musical structure to extramusical elements (text, dance, liturgical significance, historical context, etc.)

 Passing 5 of these elements will constitute an A for the category, 4 a B, 3 a C, 2 a D, 0–1 an F.

-The *Post-tonal music* category will be determined by students fulfilling the following objectives on at least one quiz or writing assignment.

-- Identify common pitch-class collections in post-tonal passages by sight.
-- Analyze pitch-class operations in post-tonal passages (*transposition* and *inversion*) by sight.
-- Perform pitch-class operations (*transposition* and *inversion*) on pitch-class cells.
-- Explain the concept of pitch-class set classes in a video of 60–120 seconds in length, using a real musical example.
-- Identify and explain the form of a post-tonal movement in a written assignment.
-- Analyze a post-tonal movement, and explain the relationship of its pitch structures to its form in a written assignment.
-- Analyze a post-tonal movement, and explain the relationship of its musical structures to its extramusical elements (text, dance, staging, etc.) in a written assignment.

-*Post-tonal* grades are determined as follows:

-- A: 7 assignments passed
-- A–: 6 assignments passed
-- B: 5 assignments passed
-- C: 4 assignments passed
-- D: 3 assignments passed
-- D–: 2 assignments passed
-- F: 0–1 assignments passed

 The *writing* category grade will be determined by the number of written assignments passed (see [writing assignments page](mt4-writing.html) for passing standards) by their respective deadlines.
 Students are asked to write 3 Twitter essays, 1 blog post, 1 academic paper, 2 group Wikipedia edits, and comments on 3 classmates' blog posts: total of 10 written assignments.